-10 Warning Signs Your Doctor May Be Mishandling Your Thyroid Treatment
+10 Signs Your Doctor May Be Mishandling Your Thyroid Rx

 Doctors spend quite a bit of time in school, learning the ins and out of medicine in order to be licensed to practice.
 But having a medical degree does not mean that your doctor is always right, especially when it comes to your thyroid care.
 If you are struggling to get diagnosed and treated, it’s time to become familiar with these 10 myths about thyroid disease that your doctor may be telling you.

 Doctors love to say that thyroid disease is “easy to diagnose.”
 Unfortunately, you may have symptoms but your doctor doesn’t believe in treating subclinical hypothyroidism or hyperthyroidism.
 Or you may have Hashimoto’s disease, but since your thyroid stimulating hormone (TSH) is in the reference range, your doctor won’t treat you.
 Diagnosis of a thyroid condition is both art and science, and should take into account not only blood test results, but symptoms, health history, and autoimmune status.